All Articles

 (Full-Length Musical, Dramatic Comedy / 4w)

-is the story of three generations of female singers, long-held family tensions and a week together when change is in the air.
+Change is in the air when three generations of female singers and long-held family tensions spend a week together.
 In modern-day Cape Cod, Joy, a baby boomer and proud hippie, is holding a memorial concert for the other half of her popular musical duo, Jump & Joy.
 When her tightly wound conservative daughter and her sweet, rebellious granddaughter arrive from Oklahoma, sparks fly.
-A heartfelt and hilarious story celebrating diversity and acceptance, Unexpected Joy weaves folk-rock, pop and blues in a fresh, dynamic score.
+A heartfelt and hilarious story celebrating diversity and acceptance while weaving folk-rock, pop and blues into a fresh, dynamic score.

 Where Women Go by Tina Howe (US/UK)